incentro-ecx/terraform-provider-commercelayer/docs/resources/payment_method.md

 Required:

 - `currency_code` (String) The international 3-letter currency code as defined by the ISO 4217 standard.
 Required, unless inherited by market
-- `payment_source_type` (String) The payment source type, can be one of: 'AdyenPayment', 'BraintreePayment', 'CheckoutComPayment', 'CreditCard', 'ExternalPayment', 'KlarnaPayment', 'PaypalPayment', 'StripePayment', or 'WireTransfer'.
+- `payment_source_type` (String) The payment source type, can be one of: AdyenPayment, BraintreePayment, CheckoutComPayment, CreditCard, ExternalPayment, KlarnaPayment, PaypalPayment, StripePayment or WireTransfer
 - `price_amount_cents` (Number) The payment method's price, in cents.

 Optional: